Your Body's Callin'

-"Your Body's Callin" is a song by American singer and songwriter R. Kelly, released in April 1994 as the third single from his debut album, 12 Play (1993).
-It peaked at number 13 on the US Billboard Hot 100 and reached the top 40 in New Zealand and the United Kingdom.
+"Your Body's Callin" is a song by American singer and songwriter R. Kelly, released in April 1994 by Jive Records as the third single from his debut album, 12 Play (1993).
+The song, both written and produced by Kelly, peaked at number 13 on the US Billboard Hot 100 and reached the top 40 in New Zealand and the United Kingdom.
 Kelly also released a remix as a B-side to the single featuring Aaliyah called the "Your Body's Calling His N Hers Mix".
+Millicent Shelton directed the song's accompanying music video.

 Critical reception

-Andy Beevers from Music Week gave the song four out of five.
-He wrote, "Having narrowly missed out on a mainstream Top 40 placing with his last single, "Bump'n'Grind", R Kelly looks set to be more successful with this smooth and mellow soul ballad.
+Michael Bonner from Melody Maker commented, "I guess, deep down, I'm an old softie at heart — and, whenever I hear soul like this that's as smooth as a Galaxy chocolate bar, I can't help reaching for my Barry White chest wig.
+There's a gentle, inoffensive bass, husky backing vocals, sleek production, and R Kelly's voice: soft, insistent, persuasive.
+Cos he knows, you know.
+He knows your body's calling.
+Oh, yes he does."
+Andy Beevers from Music Week gave the song four out of five and named it Pick of the Week in the category of Dance, writing, "Having narrowly missed out on a mainstream Top 40 placing with his last single, "Bump n' Grind", R Kelly looks set to be more successful with this smooth and mellow soul ballad.
 Not only is it a stronger song, but it will be helped by the US singer's recent UK tour, which included a four-night stint at the Apollo Hammersmith."
-James Hamilton from the RM Dance Update deemed it a "sexy tortuous 67bpm slow jam".
+Another Music Week editor, Alan Jones, felt "Your Body's Callin'" had more chance of success in the UK than its predecessor and "could just become a hit."
+James Hamilton from the Record Mirror Dance Update named it a "sexy tortuous 67bpm slow jam" in his weekly dance column.